Top picks: Playgrounds

 Head to Mamer (behind the municipal buildings) for some ball games.
 There's a football and basketball pitch as well as a skateboarding park.
 Younger ones can try out the swings while older kids go crazy on the zip wire or climb the wooden tower for the tube slide.
 A pavilion serves drinks, ice cream and snacks.

-More recently a climbing/bouldering area has been added by Caspar's Climbing Shop.
+More recently a climbing/bouldering area has been added.
 Bloc Brill and Bloc Cap are open, although it's advised to use climbing shoes and have a crashpad for safety.
 A route and grading system is being put in place.

 The area also incorporates a pond for wildlife spotting.